Foster Swift Collins & Smith traces its origins to 1902. That was when Walter S. Foster established a law office in downtown Lansing.

 In 1955, Theodore W. Swift and John L. Collins joined the firm.
 In 1963, Webb A. Smith was added to the masthead, giving the firm the name by which it is known today.

 Some things, however, will never change.
-For over 100 years, the firm has never wavered from the values of ethics, integrity and exemplary service to the clients who depend on us.
+For 120 years, the firm has never wavered from the values of ethics, integrity and exemplary service to the clients who depend on us.
 In return, clients have rewarded Foster Swift with their trust and loyalty.

 In many ways, Foster Swift is still a lot like the firm founded by Walter S. Foster over a century ago.
 The firm worries less about profits-per-partner or some other law-firm management metric and worries more about our clients’ needs and problems.